 Thank you for your interest in this role at the Nursing and Midwifery Council.

-Our independent panel members make decisions every day on whether a nurse or midwife should be subject to some form of restriction in their work in order to protect the public.
-The actions of our panel members make a significant difference to nurses and midwives as well as those who have made a complaint or are called as witnesses to our hearings.
+The impact of the decisions our panels make cannot be underestimated.
+The actions of our panel members make a significant difference to nurses, nursing associates and midwives as well as those who have made a complaint or are called as witnesses to our hearings.

-To be a panel member you need to be able to make logical, fair and balanced decisions and be able to explain them in simple terms to the people who are affected.
-You’ll need to be able to work well as part of a team and be empathetic and adaptable to the needs of those around you.
+To be a panel member you need to be able to make logical, fair and balanced decisions and importantly be able to explain them in simple terms to the people who are affected.
+You will need to be able to work well as part of a team and be empathetic and adaptable to the needs of those around you.

-We know you may have developed these skills in a number of different ways and we want to receive applications from people with a range of professional experiences.
+We know you may have developed the above skills in a number of different ways and we want to receive applications from people with a range of professional experiences.

-If you’ve never considered a role such as this before, don’t let that stop you from applying.
-If you become a panel member, we’ll provide the training and support required to enable you to make a positive impact.
+If you have never considered a role such as this before you should know that, if you are successful in your application, we will provide the training and support required to enable you to make a positive impact.

-If you have the skills and experience we’re looking for, identify with our values and want to make a positive difference to public protection then we would welcome your application.
+If you have the skills and experience we are looking for, identify with our values and want to make a positive difference to public protection then we would welcome your application.

 Edina Ojeifo Interim Assistant Director, Nursing and Midwifery Council